 NFL legend Ray Lewis tackling new challenge – the Professional Fighters League

-Lewis joined PFL's Athlete Advisory Board to help promote organization's fight-first culture
+Lewis joined PFL's Athlete Advisory Board to help promote organization's fighter-first culture

-EXCLUSIVE: NFL legend Ray Lewis is taking his skills off the field and into the octagon.
+EXCLUSIVE: NFL legend Ray Lewis is taking his skills off the field and into the cage.

 The Pro Football Hall of Fame linebacker, 12-time Pro Bowler and two-time Super Bowl champion is teaming up with the Professional Fighters League (PFL) in a new role aimed at advancing the sport of mixed martial arts (MMA).